 Brown’s MA degree in Public Humanities offers a unique program of study for those interested in public engagement and the work of cultural organizations.
-This graduate degree program (which can be completed either as a professional Master’s program or as part of the American Studies Ph.D. program) provides a dynamic interdisciplinary opportunity for students interested in careers in cultural organizations.
-Graduates have found work in museums, historical societies, cultural planning agencies, heritage tourism, historic preservation, informal learning centers, universities, and community arts programs.
+This graduate degree program (which can be completed either as a professional Master’s program or as part of the Ph.D. program in partnering departments) provides a dynamic interdisciplinary opportunity for students interested in careers in museums, historical societies, cultural agencies, heritage tourism, historic preservation, universities, and community arts programs.

 Meaningful internships and intensive student projects complement the classroom experience and are integral to students’ professional development.
-Faculty and students of the MA in Public Humanities program work together to produce exhibitions and educational programming, articles, publications, and special collaborations with community partners and within Brown University.
+Faculty and students of the MA in Public Humanities program work together to produce exhibitions and educational programming, articles, publications, and special collaborations with community partners in the region and within Brown University.

 This broad academic and practical approach provides graduates with flexibility in the job market and preparation to succeed in a number of public humanities fields.